SanD94/mirage-claw/docs/nullclaw-bdd.md

 These scenarios define the acceptance behavior for the refreshed NullClaw, Telegram, and Fizzy setup.

-They are written in the order the system should be validated: locally first, then on Railway.
+They are written in the order the system should be validated: locally first, then on DigitalOcean.

 ## Feature: Local NullClaw runtime boots